openpodcast/spotify-connector/README.md

 We use [Pipenv] for virtualenv and dev dependency management.
 With Pipenv
 installed:

-1. Install your locally checked out code in [development mode], including its dependencies, and all dev dependencies into a virtual environment:
+1. Install your locally checked-out code in [development mode], including its dependencies, and all dev dependencies into a virtual environment:

 ```sh